 I always keep a small survival kit in my pack as well.
-This kit includes some fishing line and hooks.
-You could always use it to catch some fresh fish for dinner if you are near a lake, ocean or river.
+This kit includes some fishing lines and hooks.
+You could always use it to catch some fresh fish for dinner if you are near a lake, ocean, or river.
 Bait can be found by digging up worms or insects.
 You can tie the fishing line to your water bottle and then wrap it around the bottle to control your line.

 Venturing out for a wilderness adventure can be an exciting and challenging experience.
 Having the right gear can make it a safer journey.
 These are the tools and gear I take with me on extended or short trips.
 Your items may vary depending on you’re where you stay and the environment you are in.
-I hope you can use this guide as a template for your next trip in the bush.
+I hope you can use this guide as a template for your next trip to the bush.